Does a turkey stall when smoking? The correct answer

 An important point to keep in mind is that turkey won’t stall for a long time because its moisture will evaporate out quickly.

-The reason is that keeping the temperature higher for a longer time can result in the drying out of the turkey but it is inevitable for breakdown of collagen.
+The reason is that keeping the temperature higher for a longer time can result in the drying out of the turkey, but it is inevitable for a breakdown of collagen.

-there is nothing like best temperature to smoke, so you will have to figure it out by trial and error.
+There is nothing like the best temperature to smoke, so you must figure it out by trial and error.

-you need to let turkey rest after smoking so that the temperatures should balance out .
+You need to let the turkey rest after smoking so that the temperatures should balance out.

 #2:Too much moisture